jonathan-odonnell/milestone-project-3/README.md

 9. Product Ratings

-    - This displays progress bars displaying the average ratings from the reviews for overall rating, performace, usability, price, quality.
-    - Progress bars are also displayed for the percentage of users who rated the product each star rating overall.
+    - This allows users to view progress bars which show the average ratings from the reviews for overall rating, performace, usability, price, quality and the percentage of users who rated the product each star rating overall.

 10. Product Reviews